Handwriting as a Metaphor for Relational Understanding

 - Mark Stewart

-- May 18
+- May 18, 2025

-- 1 min read
+- 3 min read

 Handwriting is an interesting metaphor because it involves something uniquely ours.
 It's literally our signature.

 Relationships are about connection.
-Sometimes it can be hard to feel that connection when we feel stuck, alone or unheard/unseen.
+Sometimes it can be hard to feel that connection when we feel stuck, alone, or unheard and unseen.
 Handwriting is interesting as it is highly personal to each individual, yet our brains are uniquely wired to discern what another is conveying.
-Regardless of the loopiness of the writing, its flow, or the jagged agitation of its presentation, we have the ability to fuse a vision of what is trying to be conveyed.
-We can understand another even through rushing, emotions, self-esteem tremors, or other blocks to smooth communication.
+Regardless of the loopiness of the handwriting, its flow, or, even, the jagged agitation of its presentation, we each as humans have the ability to consolidate a vision of what is trying to be conveyed.
+We can understand another even through rushed scribbling, emotional expressions, self-esteem tremors, or other blocks to smooth communication.
+We can transpose this discernment from the visual to the emotional realm.
+Our brains really are hardwired to make such leaps; our social brain actually yearns for these connections.

 Comments